-A formal warning of unsatisfactory progress (often referred to as a ‘formal warning’) is issued to you if your advisory committee (includes your supervisors) determines that your progress is still not satisfactory at the end of your 'at risk' period, and that it is unlikely that you will be able to submit your thesis on time.
+A show cause notice is usually issued to you if your advisory committee (includes your supervisors) determines that are not meeting the agreed milestones, often after a period of ‘at risk’, and that it is unlikely that you will be able to submit your thesis on time.

-If you do not demonstrate satisfactory progress by the end of the formal warning period, your enrolment may be terminated.
+If you do not meet the agreed targets for satisfactory progress by the end date specified on the show cause notice, your enrolment may be terminated.

-A formal warning lasts three months (irrespective of full or part time enrolment), and commences the date the notification is emailed to you.
-You are expected to be enrolled and continue to receive your scholarship during this period.
+An unsatisfactory progress period lasts three months (irrespective of full or part time enrolment and type of degree) and commences the date the show cause notice is emailed to you.
+You are expected to be enrolled, continue to receive any applicable scholarship payments, receive supervisor support and be provided with other services offered at the University during this period.

-- A formal warning can only be issued after you have been enrolled for at least three months (full or part time).
+- At any stage of candidature after you have been enrolled for at least three months, or

-What happens if I receive a formal warning?
+What happens if I receive a show cause notice?

 - Step 1

-- You will receive an email with the dates of the three-month formal warning period, and the progress requirements that your committee have identified to get you back on track.
-The email will also notify you that your candidature may be terminated at the end of a formal warning of unsatisfactory progress if you do not meet the set progress requirements
+- You will receive an email that includes the start and end dates of the three-month unsatisfactory progress period and the progress requirements that your committee have identified to get you back on track.
+The email will also notify you that your candidature may be terminated at the end of the period if you do not meet the set progress requirements.

 - Step 2